W-Floyd/solus-deepin/UPDATES.md

 ### Updates

+*2018-08-07.1* - Plenty of updates, more testing being done, things seem to be building okay again for now.
+Will probably have less time for this soon, going to University middle of this month.

+***

 *2018-07-23.2* - Everything finally build correctly!
 Will try installing on bare metal again after... well over a month.